xav-a/VJ-Tarea1/README.md

 Simple Unity project for interactivity testing.
+This repo makes use of Git LFS

 ### CONTROLS